 A PACE advisor can help you with this important benchmarking process.
 Contact an advisor at: 303-786-7223 or info@PACEpartners.com

-Some facilities may have opportunities for equipment upgrades and improvements to the building envelope, both of which can reduce overall consumption.
-Choosing equipment powered by electricity makes it possible to benefit from onsite solar systems or a utility grid that is reducing its use of coal and natural gas in favor of wind and solar.
+Identify opportunities within your control.
+Many businesses and property owners have opportunities for HVAC system upgrades and improvements to the building envelope, both of which can reduce overall consumption.
+Choosing equipment powered by electricity makes it possible to benefit from a utility grid that is reducing its use of coal and natural gas in favor of wind and solar.

 Let us help.
 PACE has worked with more than 2,000 businesses across Boulder County to identify these opportunities and access rebates, incentives, and financing that help them realize their sustainability goals and make smart investments in their business operations.
 When you work with PACE, you will be paired with an expert Business Sustainability Advisor in Boulder County who will work one on one with you to pursue sustainability efficiencies in one or all of the following areas: energy, waste, water and transportation.
 A great place to start is with an energy efficiency assessment to evaluate ways to reduce energy consumption and costs.
 Typically, energy assessments identify numerous simple, no-cost/low-cost recommendations to reduce energy use.